-1. Impact: Construction Activities Would Increase NOx Emissions.
-The Project has the potential to result in significant impacts throughout most of the life of the Project, even after implementation of the Basic Construction Emission Control Practices and Enhanced Construction Emission Control Practices which are required by rule through the Sacramento Metropolitan Air Quality District (SMAQMD).
-Mitigation is included (which is in addition to the rules) to ensure that all subsequent projects which occur within the Project area conform to the SMAQMD mitigation and abatement requirements which are in effect at the time.
+Impact: Construction Activities Would Increase NOx Emissions.

+The Project has the potential to result in significant impacts throughout most of the life of the Project, even after implementation of the Basic Construction Emission Control Practices and Enhanced Construction Emission Control Practices that are required by rule through the Sacramento Metropolitan Air Quality District (SMAQMD).
+Mitigation is included (which is in addition to the rules) to ensure that all subsequent projects that occur within the Project area conform to the SMAQMD mitigation and abatement requirements that are in effect at the time.
 This will offset Project emissions.
 (Significant)

 Finding: Changes or alterations have been required in, or incorporated into, the Project which substantially reduce the significant environmental effect as identified in the EIR by requiring all individual development projects in the Project Area to implement SMAQMD rules and mitigation pertinent to construction-related ozone precursor emissions, as defined by the most current version of the SMAQMD Guide to Air Quality Assessment.
+LAFCo has been presented with no evidence to contradict its conclusion in this regard.